TobyDJackson/treeRchitecture/README.md

 The mechanical stability functions are similar to those used in Jackson, Tobias D., et al. "The mechanical stability of the world’s tallest broadleaf trees."
 Biotropica 53.1 (2021): 110-120.

+Note that these functions only work if you have cylinder models (QSM) trees.
+If you have plot level point cloud data you need to extract individual trees (manually or with https://github.com/apburt/treeseg), remove leaves https://pypi.org/project/tlseparation/, and fit a QSM (https://github.com/InverseTampere/TreeQSM).
+Other packages work with point cloud data and I would recommend https://github.com/TobyDJackson/treeRchitecture/